 The primary symptom of a stress fracture is the pain you experience in a specific location that increases in intensity with activity and becomes more bearable with rest.
 In addition to the pain, you can expect to feel tenderness and also experience swelling in the area.
 If this describes your current condition, come in to our office so we can provide an accurate diagnosis.

 The central cause of a stress fracture is repetitive application of force greater than the amount your feet and legs are accustomed to bearing.
 This leads to an imbalance in the natural process of resorption and growth of bone tissue, which both happen constantly in your bones.
 When you face additional force, your body has to resorb bone cells at a faster rate than they can be replaced.
 Since your bones are weakened, tiny cracks develop and ultimately become stress fractures.

 In part, a risk factor of sustaining a stress fracture is simply being human.
 The average person will have two broken bones during the course of his or her lifetime.
-Other risk factors include performing lots of high-impact physical activity like running, basketball, and gymnastics.
+Other risk factors include performing lots of high-impact physical activity like running, football, and gymnastics.
 Beyond simply being active, you are at greater risk if you progress from a sedentary lifestyle to one that is highly active in a short time.

 Physical conditions like flatfeet, high arches, and osteoporosis also increase the chances of sustaining a stress fracture.